BoilerplatePowa/Nuxt-CSS-Library-Boilerplate/src/plugin/README.md

-# Nuxt Design System Plugin
+# Nuxt Design System Module

-A comprehensive Nuxt 4 plugin for the BoilerplatePowa Design System that automatically registers all components, composables, and styles.
+A comprehensive Nuxt 4 module for the BoilerplatePowa Design System that automatically registers all components, composables, and styles.

 ## Features